csc-training/Kielipankki/slides/intro.md

 * Hosted tools: run on our machines, interact via the web (eg. WebAnno for manually annotating text)

-* Downloadable tools: tools maintained by us for that you can run on your own machine (eg. `finnish-tagtools`)
+* Downloadable tools: tools maintained by us that you can run on your own machine (eg. `finnish-tagtools`)

 * Software installed on our HPC platforms, need to log in there to use them